Ravenswood in Jackson County, West Virginia — The American South (Appalachia)

 Erected 2009 by West Virginia Archives & History.

 Location.
 38° 56.583′ N, 81° 45.516′ W. Marker is in Ravenswood, West Virginia, in Jackson County.
 Marker is on West Virginia Route 68 0.2 miles east of U.S. 33, on the left when traveling north.
-Touch for map.
-The marker stands in front of a museum and alongside a parking lot for the Washington Western Land Park, between WV Route 68 and the Ohio River.
+The marker stands in front Touch for map.
 Marker is in this post office area: Ravenswood WV 26164, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.